Hyman-Cheung/StarryNote_Flutter/README.md

 # Starry Note

-Starry Note is a powerful, user-friendly digital note-taking application built with Flutter.
+Starry Note is a user-friendly digital note-taking application built with Flutter and powered by SQLite for secure, localized database storage.
 Inspired by the idea of infinite possibilities, the application is designed for students, professionals, and lifelong learners to help them manage notes, connect complex concepts visually, organize tasks, and track study progress efficiently.

 ## 🚀 Key Features